If everything is known about a SQL statement when the application is compiled, the statement is known as a static SQL statement.

 Now, when the OPEN statement is used to open the cursor, the prepared statement is executed:

-OPEN C1 USING :int-col
+EXEC SQL OPEN C1 USING :int-col END-EXEC

 If the prepared statement uses parameter markers, then the OPEN statement must supply values for those parameters by specifying either host variables or an SQLDA structure.